 By having a rack at home, I can crank out a workout in the morning and be done with it.
 It won’t affect my workflow.

 How long did it take you to write the book?

 It took me a little over a year, but most of that time was me screwing around.

-With the Book in a Box process, it streamlined the whole thing.
+With the Scribe Writing process, it streamlined the whole thing.
 The actual writing part was three months.
 From idea inception to final draft version was a little over a year.
 If I wanted to accelerate it, it probably would have taken me three or four months.

 The hardest part of the process of writing a book is outlining the ideas, outlining the structure of the book.
 I had this idea about Hack Your Fitness.
 When you come up with an idea, it’s not your idea first of all.
 Second of all, how do you make that idea something that can be presentable in a book.
 Fitness is one of these categories where it’s like… okay, another fitness book?
 Really?

 I was battling with this for a long time.
 It was such a big influence and impact on my life and I wanted to share this message, my journey, what had happened.
 But at the same time, I didn’t want to just write another fitness book.
 So how do I outline this so it makes sense and it’s actionable?